-So many married women tell me that they have a hard time enjoying sex because they don't love their bodies, and unfortunately this is a very common challenge that so many of us ladies experience.
-I have definitely experienced this in my life.
-And so, I want to share a few thoughts about that today so that this doesn’t become a barrier for you to enjoying intimacy with your husband, because you know that's what I'm all about.
+So many married women tell me that they have a hard time enjoying sex because they don’t love their bodies.
+Unfortunately, this is a very common challenge that so many of us ladies experience.
+I have definitely experienced moments where I didn’t love my body.
+And so, I want to share a few thoughts about that today so that this doesn’t become a barrier for you to enjoying intimacy with your husband, because you know that’s what I’m all about.

 Also, we need spaces where generations of women are getting together.
 My friend went to a naked spa once and even though that fills me with terror, she said it was an incredible experience because she got to see what real women’s bodies look like in all different stages and all different weights and all different everything.
 She really realized the diversity of female bodies is pretty huge, but that’s just not what we see in media and culture.

 Our bodies are made to change…a lot